Need to get in touch? Got something to pitch? Here's how to do it...

 Derek Robertson looks after all of our In-Depth editorial, which includes interviews, regular columns, artist-generated content, themed weeks, and site takeovers.
 A full list of columns and previous site takeovers can be found here.

 Our community is quite good at self-moderatiring.
-However, we do have several volunteers who help moderate the boards, but TheoGB is usually the best person to send a note if you have anything pressing.
+However, we do have several volunteers who help moderate the boards, you can leave a comment on this board or post @moderators anywhere on the forums to get their attention.

 Image: John Coltrane’s Handwritten Outline for His Masterpiece A Love Supreme via Open Culture.